KHKANG36/MPC-Project/README.md

 ## About the Project
 1) The vehicle model
 - I used kinematic model.
-Ignore the tire forces, gravity, mass, and reduces the accuracy of the model.
-But at low and moderate speeds, kinematic model approximate the actual vehicle dynamics
+In this project, I ignored the tire forces, gravity, vehicle mass to simplify the model.
+Even though it reduces the accuracy of the model, it approximated well the actual vehicle dynamics at moderate speeds in simulator.
-2) State vector
+2) State vector and actuator
-- x,y,psi,v, and actuator delta, a (brake + accel)
+- I used 4 state vector and 2 actuators, which are x position, y postion, the angle between x-axis and vehicle's heading direction, vehicle speed, steering actuatror and throttle(brake+accel) actuator for each.
+This 4 state vectors and 2 actuators well approximate the vehicle's behavior in Kinematic model.
+Steering and throttle actuators can cover almost 90% of the vehicle's movement.
+(In reality, there will be other actuators such as tranmission(Gear)).
+I updated the 4 state with the fomulas as below: x(t+1) = x(t) + v(t)*cos(psi(t))* dt : next

 3) actual trajectory and reference trajectory minimize how? predict the vehicle actual path and adjusting the control input to minimize the difference between that projection and reference trajectory